 When you are in an accident caused by a drunk driver, you need help to make sure you get the compensation you deserve.
 An Odessa car accident attorney will know how to gather the facts and evidence to prove your case, to fight insurance companies who try any tactic to get out of paying, and to make sure you get justice for the injuries you’ve suffered.

 If you’ve been in an accident of this kind and need help to collect damages, the offices of Robert White can help.
-Give us a call to talk about what’s happened and start on the road to compensation today.
+Give us a call or complete our contact form to talk about what’s happened and start on the road to compensation today.